Isotretinoin

 Key points about isotretinoin

-• Isotretinoin is used to treat acne.
+- Isotretinoin is used to treat severe acne.

-• Find out how to take it safely and possible side effects.
+- Find out how to take isotretinoin safely and possible side effects.

 Isotretinoin is an effective treatment for acne.
 About 9 out of 10 people treated with isotretinoin see a significant improvement in their acne after a single course of isotretinoin, although during the first few weeks of treatment the acne may worsen before it starts to improve.

-• Timing: Take isotretinoin once a day, at about the same time each day.
+- Timing: Take isotretinoin once a day, at about the same time each day.
+Isotretinoin is best taken with or just after food.
+Swallow the capsules whole with a glass of water.
+Don't split or chew them.

-• If you forget to take your dose, take it as soon as you remember.
+- Missed dose: If you forget to take your dose, take it as soon as you remember.
 But, if it's nearly time for your next dose, just take the next dose at the right time.
 Don't take double the dose.

-• You may be asked to sign a consent form to make sure you have understood the seriousness of this, eg, Isotretinoin consent form(external link).
+- You may be asked to sign a consent form to make sure you have understood the seriousness of this, eg, Isotretinoin consent form(external link).

-• Note: no contraceptive precautions are required for males who are taking isotretinoin; birth defects have not been identified in children fathered by men who have taken isotretinoin.
+- Note: No contraceptive precautions are required for males who are taking isotretinoin; birth defects have not been identified in children fathered by men who have taken isotretinoin.

 Dry skin, lips, nostrils and eyes